 Very few African Americans held professional archivist positions, and those who were able to get those jobs were not promoted at the same pace as their white colleagues.

 The Civil Rights era saw black employees begin to make greater gains in securing higher profile positions.
 Harold Pinkett was promoted to head a branch at the National Archives, and the Franklin D. Roosevelt Library selected J. C. James as the first black director of a Presidential library.

-Over the course of Black History Month, the National Archives History Office will be exploring the stories of Harold Pinkett, Leon Poyner, James Walker, and other African Americans who have worked at the National Archives.
+Over the course of Black History Month, the National Archives History Office will be exploring the stories of Harold Pinkett, Leon Poyner, James Walker, Sara Jackson, and other African Americans who have worked at the National Archives.

 We will offer insight into their experiences working at the National Archives, and their important contributions to the history of our agency.